 Learn to Do Home Repair and Improvement Projects

-You see, there is one simple key to learning to do your own home repairs - believe in yourself.
-You don't have to know what's inside a leaky faucet - you simply have to believe that you can learn what's inside!
-You don't have to know how a toilet works to stop incessant running - you just have to understand that you can learn how it works.
+You see, there is one simple key to learning to do your own home repairs: believe in yourself.
+You don't have to know what's inside a leaky faucet; you simply have to believe that you can learn what's inside!
+You don't have to know how a toilet works to stop incessant running, you just have to understand that you can learn how it works.
 I repeat myself: belief in yourself is the key to learning to take care of your own home.
-The rest of the job is a piece of cake compared to that one thing, and I assure you that if you're smart enough to navigate to this site and read this hub then you're smart enough to learn to do simple tasks around your home.
+The rest of the job is a piece of cake compared to that one thing, and I assure you that if you're smart enough to navigate to this site and read this article, then you're smart enough to learn to do simple tasks around your home.

-The first thing on the list is tools; if you don't have any, consider buying some basic tools; here is a link to what you might find in a basic homeowner tool set.
+The first thing on the list are tools; if you don't have any, consider buying some basic tools; here is a link to what you might find in a basic homeowner toolset.

-Once all the information is gathered it is time to begin work.
-Don't be afraid - you can do this but only if you can convince yourself to start.
+Once all the information is gathered, it is time to begin work.
+Don't be afraid, you can do this but only if you can convince yourself to start.
 As your work will take a while it is wise to provide for plenty of time if possible; don't shut down your entire water system not knowing when it will be back up unless you have a backup plan!
-A recent job of my own was to repair a broken door frame - if I tore it apart and couldn't get it back together that day it didn't matter as it wasn't an exterior door.
+A recent job of my own was to repair a broken door frame, if I tore it apart and couldn't get it back together that day it didn't matter as it wasn't an exterior door.
 If it had of been I would either have given myself 4 or 5 times the amount of time I thought it should take or made other arrangements.
 Perhaps a piece of plywood to cover the opening overnight if necessary.
-Another project was replacement of a furnace thermostat - I waited for a day that didn't require the furnace to run before proceeding.
-A good thing as what might have been a 30 minute job turned into several hours.
+Another project was the replacement of a furnace thermostat: I waited for a day that didn't require the furnace to run before proceeding.
+A good thing as what might have been a 30-minute job turned into several hours.
 Plan ahead for contingencies as well as how to do the work.
 More recently I installed a new prehung exterior door; although the work was expected to take only a couple of hours, we made sure we were prepared to seal off the opening all night if necessary.

 Reassembly is usually a snap; you already know how it goes back together.
 If it is a complex assembly, as some faucets are, it is wise to carefully lay out the pieces as they are removed so that you have a record of how it goes back together.

-All of these comments are but little hints to help you a with a new task, however.
-The main emphasis remains on you - you will only succeed if you believe you can.
+All of these comments are but little hints to help you with a new task, however.
+The main emphasis remains on you: you will only succeed if you believe you can.
 The old child's story about the little train that thought he could really does have meaning here; if you don't think you're good enough to learn new things you won't be.
-If you're confident that you can learn, why then you really can.
-These tasks are not particularly difficult, just new to you, and other people do them all day long.
+If you're confident that you can learn, why then you really can, these tasks are not particularly difficult, just new to you, and other people do them all day long.
 So can you.
 Learn to do your own home repair and improvement and enjoy the results.

 Rest assured that you will make mistakes.
 You will lose and break parts.
 You will break tools.
 You will take longer than you think you should and sometimes you will despair of ever finishing.
-One of my own ongoing task is the maintenance and repair of an old RV and it never goes as planned, often with hilarious results.
+One of my own ongoing tasks is the maintenance and repair of an old RV, and it never goes as planned, often with hilarious results.